blockchainsllc/in3-docs/docs/api-java.md

 ##### getGasUsed

 The amount of gas used by this specific transaction alone.

  > public `long` getGasUsed();

 ##### getLogs

 Array of log objects that this transaction generated.

  > public [`Log []`](#class-log) getLogs();

 ##### getLogsBloom

-256 Bytes - a bloom filter of logs/events generated by contracts during transaction execution.
+256 bytes, a bloom filter of logs/events generated by contracts during transaction execution.

 Used to efficiently rule out transactions without expected logs.

  > public `String` getLogsBloom();

 ##### getRoot

-32 Bytes - merkle root of the state trie after the transaction has been executed (optional after Byzantium hard fork EIP609).
+32 bytes, Merkle root of the state trie after the transaction has been executed (optional after Byzantium hard fork, EIP 609).

  > public `String` getRoot();

 ##### getStatus

 Success of a transaction.

-True indicates transaction failure, false indicates transaction success.
-Set for blocks mined after Byzantium hard fork EIP609, null before.
+True indicates transaction failure; false indicates transaction success.
+Set for blocks mined after Byzantium hard fork, EIP 609, null for before.

  > public `boolean` getStatus();

 #### class TransactionRequest

-Represents a Transaction Request which should be sent or called.
+Represents a transaction request, which should be sent or called.

 ##### from

 The from address.

 Type: `String`

 ##### to

 The recipient's address.

 Type: `String`

 ##### data

 The data.

 Type: `String`

 ##### value

 The value of the transaction.

 Type: `BigInteger`

 ##### nonce

 The nonce (transactionCount of the sender).

 Type: `long`

 ##### gas

 The gas to use.

 Type: `long`

 ##### gasPrice

 The gas price to use.

 Type: `long`

 ##### function

 The signature for the function to call.

 Type: `String`

 ##### params

 The params to use for encoding in the data.

 Type: `Object []`

 ##### getData

 Creates the data based on the function/params values.

  > public `String` getData();